maxfierke/mstrap/README.md

 tool, which aims to leverage existing ecosystem tools to provide a one-command provisioning experience for a new machine.

-The approach is based on the [`chirpstrap`](https://medium.com/intensive-code-unit/provisioning-engineers-with-chirpstrap-ecae874453d0) tool built at Iora Health, but is built and maintained in my personal capacity and is not associated with Iora Health.
+The approach is inspired by the [`chirpstrap`](https://medium.com/intensive-code-unit/provisioning-engineers-with-chirpstrap-ecae874453d0) tool built at Iora Health, but is built and maintained in my personal capacity and is not associated with Iora Health.

 ### Aims